-For example, 10 years ago customers had totally different behaviors because digital capabilities were vastly different.
+For example, 10 years ago, customers had totally different behaviours because digital capabilities were vastly different.
 They would’ve been accessing information through email, advertising, basic websites that weren’t gated and some social networks, but it’s no longer just about relying entirely on opens and clicks or ad campaign impression rates.

 Smart insights can help marketers produce effective comms

-It’s about data, which is there for marketers to utilise and analyze.
+It’s about data, which is there for marketers to utilise and analyse.
 Technology – such as marketing automation – has given professionals a plethora of information and the ability to transform the way in which they interpret their customer base.
-They can use these tools to understand online behaviors quickly.
+They can use these tools to understand online behaviours quickly.

 How?
 By demonstrating relevant content, products, services and value derived from the information they have already given.
 To not collect this knowledge, and use it to a company’s advantage, is just crazy!

 Delving deeper into the data, savvy marketers should already know about recency, frequency, monetary (RFM) analysis to extract insight.
 But there still needs to be a forward-thinking approach and urgency to go beyond this model.
 They need to use it alongside another component to build hyper-personalized content and fuel retention – and that’s via lead scoring.

 This is an intelligent, automated way to compare metrics and determine who the most engaged customers are, and what type of comms they want to consume.